How AutoDL Works

 - advanced : To be used when the user also wants to tune hyper parameters of the two best performing models from the basic mode.

-AutoDLclass selects all of the supported networks, however the user can select one or more networks by passing the network names in a list.
+AutoDLclass selects all of the supported networks, however the user can select one or more networks by passing the network names as string in a list.

 - Supported Object Detection models